 I’m Chloe.
 I cook and write.

 While at Bard I completed a senior thesis about The Alice B. Toklas Cook Book.
 Since then my interest in the lives, history, and careers of women in the food industry has bloomed.
-Visibility of female forces in a male dominated field is important; I try to curate their stories in my blog section.
+Visibility of female forces in a male dominated field is important; I curate their stories in my blog section.

 The title, Moonbeam Kitchen comes from my nickname as a baby, "moonbeam Chloe."
 I had a shiny bald little baby head that glowed like a moonbeam.
 My logo is influenced by Wallace & Gromit's "A Grand Day Out" where the moon was a wheel of cheese.